 Local therapies treat the tumor without affecting the rest of the body.
 It includes:

 - Radiation therapy

 It is the most common form of treatment.
 It includes lumpectomy, partial mastectomy, radical mastectomy and reconstruction.
-The type of surgery depends on size and location of tumor, size of breast, spread of cancer to lymph node, and if already had any treatments for breast cancer.
+The type of surgery depends on the size and location of the tumor, size of the breast, the spread of cancer to a lymph node, and if already had any treatments for breast cancer.

 It uses direct radiation through the skin to the tumor and tissue around it.
 It is given after breast-conserving surgery, and in some case after mastectomy.
 It is also used to treat breast cancer that has spread to the bones, lungs or brain.